SGDInstitute/apollo/content/collections/pages/mblgtacc/vendor-fair-maker-market.md

                 type: bold
               -
                 type: italic
-            text: 'What will your organization do with this amazing opportunity?'
+            text: 'What will your organization do?'
       -
         type: bullet_list
         content: